casid/jusecase-inject/README.md

 </plugin>
 ```

-To see if everything works as expected, we can create a quick hello world class:
+To see if everything works as expected, we can create a quick hello world class.

+> You find the code for this example in the test source package `org.jusecase.inject.classes.example1`

 ```java
 import org.jusecase.inject.Component;
 import javax.inject.Inject;